stone96123/RLE/README.md

 @inproceedings{tan2024rle,
-  title={RLE: A Unified Perspective of Data Augmentation for Cross-Spectral Re-Identification}, author={Tan, Lei and Zhang, Yukang and Han, Keke and Dai, Pingyang and Zhang, Yan and WU, YONGJIAN and Ji, Rongrong}, journal={Advances in Neural Information Processing Systems}, volume={37}, pages={126977--126996}, year={2024}
+  title={RLE: A Unified Perspective of Data Augmentation for Cross-Spectral Re-Identification}, author={Tan, Lei and Zhang, Yukang and Han, Keke and Dai, Pingyang and Zhang, Yan and WU, YONGJIAN and Ji, Rongrong}, booktitle={Advances in Neural Information Processing Systems}, volume={37}, pages={126977--126996}, year={2024}